adamagovino/adamagovino.github.io/_posts/2020-07-14-NBA-Contract-Value-Market-By-Season.md

 2012-13: 1787643.2533803645
 2011-12: 1862600.726403454

-Just as you probably would have guessed, win shares become more expensive once you exclude the limit of rookie salaries.
+Just as you probably would have guessed, win shares become more expensive once you exclude the limit of rookie salaries - lets see if this changes the outlook of net value once we adjust for this: